WallPanel-Project/wallpanel-api/README.md

 mqtt.password | String | The password to connect to MQTT with (or blank) | mqtt.sensorFrequency | Int | The frequency to post sensor data in seconds, or 0 to never post | 0

-TODO: Currently these are configured locally, but the API will develop means to work with configurations externally
+*NOTE:* Currently these are only configured locally, but the roadmap is considering external configuration (pull or push?) options